YanoF/CTFs/THM/LFI/LFI.md

 ````
 ````
-We can perform dir traversal using thr ../../../etc/passwd.
+We can perform dir traversal using the ../../../etc/passwd.
 This yields a rather interesting rest: #falconfeast:rootpassword

 Port 22 is open, we can then ssh using these obtained creds and attempt to privesc to get a root shell.